Bottlebrush plants are popular for their colorful bristly blooms that continue all through the summer.

 C. viminalis ‘Little John’ is a slow-growing compact dwarf shrub that tops out at three feet tall and wide.

 It is covered with blood-red flower spikes that bloom over a long season, and dense branches with blue-green leaves that give off a citrus scent when crushed.

 It is a great choice for container planting.

-Eighteen-inch plants are available in three-gallon pots from Home Depot.
+Plants are available in three-gallon pots from Home Depot and Fast Growing Trees.

 Also known as the willow or white bottlebrush, C. salignus features dense willow-like foliage that is pink or red when it first emerges, and creamy white or yellow flowers.